0x-pranay/knowledge-base/docker.md

-imageCurrent setup

-- Installed docker desktop app. so use it to view and manage docker containers

 # Docker

-commands:
+## Installation

+- Easy way to get started with docker is to install Docker Destop app.
+Need to install docker-compose separately if you are using linux, latest version of desktop app have an option to do just that in settings.

+## commands

-- `docker run nginx` If the image already exists then run the image/container. if there is no image it downloads from hub
+- `docker run nginx` If the image already exists then runs the image/container. if there is no image it downloads from hub
 - `docker ps` list out running containers
-- `docker ps -a`   - List out running containers
+- `docker ps -a`   - List out all running containers
 - `docker stop dockername`
 - `docker rm dockername` to remove a container permanently
 - `docker images` list out downloaded images
 - `docker rmi nginx` to remove an image. make sure there are no running containers off that image.
 - `docker pull nginx` to only pull the image from hub and not run.

-attach mode -> attached to terminal

-`docker run nginx`

-Detached mode
+- We can run docker from terminal in either attached or detached mode

-`docker run -d nginx`
+  - Detached mode  `docker run -d nginx`

-`docker attach hash`
+  - start in attach mode with `-d` flag or attach to an already running container using its hash `docker attach hash`